 Once the organisation has identified the risks and opportunities it faces, it must then determine how it wishes to address these; however the organisation may take an informed decision to keep the risk, in effect taking no action beyond identifying and evaluating the risk or opportunity.

 6.2 Quality objectives and planning to achieve them

-This Clause requires an organisation to set quality objectives for relevant areas within its quality management system.
-It is for the organisation to decide which areas are relevant.
-The quality objectives must be consistent with the organisation’s quality policy and be relevant to products and services it provides, and the enhancement of customer satisfaction.
-Quality objectives must be measurable, take into account applicable customer, statutory and regulatory requirements and be monitored in order to determine whether they are being met.
+This Clause requires an organisation to set quality objectives for relevant functions, levels and processes within its quality management system.
+It is for the organisation to decide which functions, levels and processes are relevant.
+The quality objectives must be consistent with the organisation’s quality policy and be relevant to the conformity of products and services, and the enhancement of customer satisfaction.
+Quality objectives must be measurable, take into account applicable customer and statutory and regulatory requirements, and be monitored in order to determine whether they are being met.
 They must also be communicated across the organisation and be updated as and when the need arises.

 The organisation must undertake planning in order to determine how its quality objectives will be achieved.